aspose-total/Aspose.Total-Products/total/en/java/conversion/docm-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to XLS via Java or Online App" h2="On Premise Java API to convert DOCM to XLS without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can converting DOCM to XLS via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLS.
+Converting a DOCM file to XLS can be done quickly and easily with Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provide powerful document manipulation and conversion capabilities.
+With Aspose.Words for Java, you can export DOCM files to HTML.
+Aspose.Cells for Java then allows you to convert the HTML file to XLS.
+This two-step process is simple and straightforward, and can be completed in a matter of minutes.

+Aspose.Words for Java is a feature-rich API that enables you to manipulate DOCM files with ease.
+It allows you to open, edit, and save DOCM files, as well as convert them to other formats.
+With Aspose.Words for Java, you can export DOCM files to HTML, which can then be used as the source file for the conversion to XLS.

+Aspose.Cells for Java is a powerful API that enables you to manipulate XLS files with ease.
+It allows you to open, edit, and save XLS files, as well as convert them to other formats.
+With Aspose.Cells for Java, you can convert HTML files to XLS.
+This makes it easy to convert a DOCM file to XLS in a two-step process.

+By using Aspose.Total for Java, you can quickly and easily convert a DOCM file to XLS.
+Aspose.Words for Java allows you to export the DOCM file to HTML, and Aspose.Cells for Java allows you to convert the HTML file to XLS.
+This two-step process is simple and straightforward, and can be completed in a matter of minutes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}